Robotics and Autonomy MS

 About the Program

-Students are also encouraged to engage in thesis research.
-The combined thesis and research cannot exceed 9.0 credits.
-The MS program is organized so that a student may complete the degree requirements in less than 2 years of full-time study or 2-3 years of part-time study.
+The MS program is designed so that a student may complete the degree requirements in less than 2 years of full-time study or 2-3 years of part-time study.

-Students within the Master of Science in Robotics and Autonomy are eligible to take part in the Graduate Co-op Program, which combines classroom coursework with a 6-month, full-time work experience.
-For more information, visit COE Graduate Co-op and the Steinbright Career Development Center's website.
+Full-time on-campus students who start in a fall term are eligible to take part in the Graduate Co-op Program, which combines classroom coursework with a 6-month, full-time work experience.
+For more information, visit the Steinbright Career Development Center's website or visit the Drexel Engineering Graduate Co-op webpage.

 Additional Information